Why Create CHAOSS?

 CHAOSS stands for Community Health Analytics Open Source Software.
 We like the name because of the play on words.
 Have you never felt that open source development is a chaos?
 CHAOSS is here to help make sense of this chaos.

 Establish standard implementation-agnostic metrics for measuring community activity, contributions, and health

 Produce integrated open source software for analyzing software community development

 Build reproducible project health reports/containers

 Who are we?

 CHAOSS is a Linux Foundation project focused on creating analytics and metrics to help define community health.
 Work in the CHAOSS Project community is organized in two committees and four working groups:

 The Metrics Committee works on establishing implementation-agnostic metrics for measuring community activity, contributions, and health.

 The Software Committee works on producing integrated, open source software for analyzing software development, and definition of standards and models used in that software in specific use cases.

-The goal of the workgroups is to refine the metrics and to work with software implementations.
+The goal of the working groups is to refine the metrics and to work with software implementations.
 The workgroups are built around the four categories of metrics that CHAOSS has identified.
-The workgroups are:
+The working groups are: